 Number – the additional columns with documents, document groups or document sets will display their absolute numbers.

 Row percentages – the additional columns with documents, document groups or document sets will display their row percentages.

 Column percentages – the additional columns with documents, document groups or document sets will display their column percentages.

 The code configuration tables are arranged according to combination frequencies – by clicking on a column header, this arrangement can be adjusted.
 The order of the table’s columns can be changed by clicking and dragging the header with the mouse.

 The current display can be exported using the usual icons at the top right of the window.
 The selected rows are always exported – if no rows are selected, the entire table is exported.

-Export – MAXQDA creates a table as an Excel file (XLS / X format), as a web page (HTML format) or as a text document (Word or RTF format) after you have entered a file-name and location.
-The exported file is opened immediately.
+Export – Creates a table as an Excel file (XLSX format), as a web page (HTML format) or as a text document (DOCX or RTF format).

 Displaying results as a chart